AcademySoftwareFoundation/openfx/Documentation/sources/Reference/ofxParameter.rst

 of an audio signal, the colour of a lens flare and so on.

-Seeing as hosts already provide for the general management of their own native parameters (eg: persistance, interface, animation etc...), it would make no sense to force plug-ins to do this all themselves.
+Seeing as hosts already provide for the general management of their own native parameters (eg: persistence, interface, animation etc...), it would make no sense to force plug-ins to do this all themselves.

 The OFX Parameters Suite is the means by which parameters are defined